Zeleo/recurrence-expression/README.md

 of Cron expression or use similar approach to Outlook for recurrence patterns.

 To be sure, both Cron and Outlook have a lot of happy users.
-Each of them individually cover most recurrence patterns that we want to express.
+Each of them individually covers most recurrence patterns that we want to express.

 There are, however, some edge-case patterns that neither Cron nor Outlook